mantidproject/mantid/docs/source/algorithms/CreateUserDefinedBackground-v1.rst

 user-selected points defining the background, creates a new workspace containing background data that can be subtracted from the original data.

+The background is constructed using linear interpolation at the same X values as the input workspace.

 Typical use case
 ################